Our Programs

 Community Groups & Activities for Public Engagement

-Democracy Speaks
+Democracy Talks

 We were delighted to partner with The Watertown Free Public Library on their Democracy Talks series.
 In the Library's words, Democracy Talks "is a series of events designed to illuminate the democratic process and create space for conversation.
 Our expert speakers grapple with the thorniest issues of our time, providing much-needed context and suggesting paths to engagement."